Hither Hills State Park Trails: Greater New York City

 New Jersey Shore Region Mountain Biking

+Located at the eastern end of the Atlantic Highlands both Hartshorne Woods and Huber Woods County Parks together offer about 25 miles of mountain biking on a variety of terrain.
+Each Park offers it's own unique "flavor."
 After exploring the trails, head for the shore to cool off.
-Just a hop and a skip away is Sandy Hook, a 2,044 acre barrier beach peninsula located at the northern tip of the New Jersey shore.
+Just a hop and a skip away is the Sandy Hook Bike Path on Sandy Hook, a 2,044 acre barrier beach peninsula located at the northern tip of the New Jersey shore.
 It is part of the Gateway National Recreation Area.
 There are seven miles of ocean beaches, salt marshes, hiking trails and a maritime holly forest.
 Swim only at guarded beaches.
-Lifeguards are on duty from 10 a.m to 6 p.m. daily in summer at five ocean beaches.

 Parvin State Park : New Jersey Southern Shore Mountain Biking